Salary Cap Limitations for NIH, SAMHSA, AHRQ, CDC and HRSA Awards

 Cost Share Addendum

 Departments should carefully review budgets subject to the salary cap listed on the FEC to ensure no retroactive salary expense transfers need to be processed.
-Any salary expense transfers processed before the FEC is certified by the faculty member will appear in eFECS the day after the transfer is posted.
+Any salary expense transfers processed before the FEC is certified by the faculty member will appear in eFECS the next business day after the transfer is posted.
+If the FEC is being recertified for a faculty member over the salary cap, the salary cap percentage as well as the direct charged percentage, must be adjusted.

 - Information on how to apply the cap in various situations (e.g. new awards, no cost extensions, carry forward, etc.) can be found in How to Apply NIH Executive Level II Salary Cap